uxCCDS/uxCCDS.github.io/_data/prototypes/current/Mobile IA User Testing.md

-Title: IA Mobile Notification & Meeting
+Title: (Mobile) IA User Testing
-Desc: User testing for multiple features in the new IA
+Desc: User testing for notification and meeting list for mobile new IA
 Date: 2018-01-24
 Cover: prototypes/cover/IA Notification And Meeting.png
 IS_DRAFT: true